How to make cold brew coffee at home | CNN Underscored

 Any flat-bottom paper filter that fits your home automatic drip brewer will work for this process.

-- Once brew is filtered, pour desired amount into a glass, with an equal amount of water and ice.
+- Once the brew is filtered, pour the desired amount into a glass, with an equal amount of water and ice.
 Enjoy!

 How to make cold brew in a French Press